nsheff/LOLA/README.md

 --------------------------------------------------------------------------------
 ### Building a custom database

-Check out the raw LOLA core database for an example of how to organize your own custom database.
-LOLA can read your custom region sets the same way it loads LOLA core.
+LOLA can read your custom region sets the same way it reads LOLA Core.
+Check out the raw LOLA Core database for an example of how to organize your own custom database.
+Your custom database is a bunch of genomic regions, organized first into region sets, and then into collections of region sets.

+A bit of terminology:

+* Region set: several regions with some shared biological annotation, like a ChIP-seq experiment, represented by a bed file.
+* Collection: a named group of bed files

 Start by creating collections of bed files: a collection is just a folder with a bunch of bed files in it.
 For example, you may find a paper that produced 100 data sets you're interested in testing for overlap with your data.
 To make a collection for the paper, create a folder, name it after the paper, and then put the 100 bed files _into a subfolder called `regions`_.
-Drop this collection into a parent database folder that holds all your collections, and you're good to go!
+Drop this collection into a parent database folder (perhaps `hg19`) that holds all your collections, and you're good to go!

-If you find yourself creating lots of custom collections, you should consider sharing them to improve the core database!
+If you find yourself creating lots of custom collections, you should consider sharing them to improve the LOLA Core database!
 I'm always looking for additional datasets to add.

 ##### Basic minimal requirements for a collection